Court of Final Appeal Building

 Classical architecture was used in the design of the building.

-The Court of Final Appeal Building, also known as the Old Supreme Court Building, is the home of the Hong Kong Court of Final Appeal.
+The Court of Final Appeal Building, also known as the Old Supreme Court Building, is located at 8 Jackson Road, in Central, along the eastern side of Statue Square, directly west of Chater Garden.
 It housed the former Supreme Court from 1912 to 1983 and the Legislative Council from 1985 to 2011.
+It is now the home of the Hong Kong Court of Final Appeal.

-It is located at 8 Jackson Road, in Central, along the eastern side of Statue Square, directly west of Chater Garden.
-As the Old Supreme Court, its exterior is one of the declared monuments of Hong Kong.
+Completed in 1912, the building was designed in the Neo-classical style.
+Atop the building stands a blindfolded statue of Lady Justice, holding a pair of scales in her right hand and a sword in her left, symbolizing impartiality and fairness.
+Since 1984, its exterior is one of the declared monuments of Hong Kong.